Bundlers

 Dev config

-By default, the aurelia vite plugin generates aliases to dev packages for better experience during development.
-It'll detect development mode based on the mode config from vite.
-You can also override using useDev options, in case there needs to be clarity into some behavior of the applications:
+By default, the Aurelia Vite plugin generates aliases to development packages for a better experience.
+It will detect development mode based on the mode config from vite.
+You can also override it using the useDev option:

 import { defineConfig } from 'vite';